malberts/ooui-dye/README.md

 # OOUI Dye Theme

 A custom [OOUI] theme based on the WikimediaUI theme, but using CSS Custom Properties for color overrides.
-Custom properties are based on [wikimedia-ui-base.css].
+Custom property names are based on [wikimedia-ui-base.css].

 ## Compatibility
 | Mediawiki | OOUI    |